Black British people: Rise in population

 Black people lived among whites in London in areas of Mile End, Stepney, Paddington, and St Giles.
 After Mansfield's ruling many former slaves continued to work for their old masters as paid employees.
 Between 14,000 and 15,000 (then contemporary estimates) slaves were immediately freed in England.
 Many of these emancipated individuals became labelled as the "black poor", the black poor were defined as former slave soldiers since emancipated, seafarers, such as South Asian lascars, former indentured servants and former indentured plantation workers.
-Around the 1750s, London became the home to many Blacks, as well as Jews, Irish, Germans and Huguenots.
-According to Gretchen Gerzina in her Black London, by the mid-18th century, Blacks accounted for somewhere between 1% and 3% of the London populace.
+Around the 1750s, London became the home to many Black people, as well as Jews, Irish, Germans and Huguenots.
+According to Gretchen Gerzina in her Black London, by the mid-18th century, Black people accounted for somewhere between 1% and 3% of the London populace.
 Evidence of the number of Black residents in the city has been found through registered burials.
-Some black people in London resisted slavery through escape.
-Leading Black activists of this era included Olaudah Equiano, Ignatius Sancho and Ottobah Cugoano.
-Mixed race Dido Elizabeth Belle who was born a slave in the Caribbean moved to Britain with her white father in the 1760s.
-In 1764, The Gentleman's Magazine reported that there was "supposed to be near 20,000 Negroe servants."
+Some Black people in London resisted slavery through escape.
+Leading Black activists of this era included British-Nigerian Olaudah Equiano, British-Ghanaian Ottobah Cugoano and Ignatius Sancho.
+Mixed-race Dido Elizabeth Belle who was born a slave in the Caribbean moved to Britain with her white father in the 1760s.
+In 1764, The Gentleman's Magazine reported that there was "supposed to be near 20,000 Negroe servants".

 John Ystumllyn (c.
-1738 - 1786) was the first well-recorded black person of North Wales.
-He may have been a victim of the Atlantic slave trade, and was from either West Africa or the West Indies.
+1738 – 1786) was the first well-recorded Black person of North Wales.
+He may have been a victim of the Atlantic slave trade, and was from either West Africa or the Caribbean.
 He was taken by the Wynn family to their Ystumllyn estate in Criccieth, and christened with the Welsh name John Ystumllyn.
 He was taught English and Welsh by the locals, became a gardener at the estate and "grew into a handsome and vigorous young man".
 His portrait was painted in 1750s.
-He married local woman Margaret Gruffydd in 1768 and their descendants still live in the area.
+He married local Welsh woman Margaret Gruffydd in 1768 and their descendants still live in the area.

 It was reported in the Morning Gazette that there was 30,000 in the country as a whole, though the numbers were thought to be "alarmist" exaggerations.
-In the same year, a party for black men and women in a Fleet Street pub was sufficiently unusual to be written about in the newspapers.
+In the same year, a party for Black men and women in a Fleet Street pub was sufficiently unusual to be written about in the newspapers.
 Their presence in the country was striking enough to start heated outbreaks of distaste for colonies of Hottentots.
-Modern historians estimate, based on parish lists, baptismal and marriage registers as well as criminal and sales contracts, that about 10,000 black people lived in Britain during the 18th century.
+Modern historians estimate, based on parish lists, baptismal and marriage registers as well as criminal and sales contracts, that about 10,000 Black people lived in Britain during the 18th century.
 Other estimates put the number at 15,000.